 With tight, potent choreography and plenty of mood-inducing lighting

 If you were fortunate enough to catch the

 Your reviews help others find out what they’ve been missing, and your ratings help us help you find future performances you’ll love!3

-Andrew Andrews attended Girl Inside the Mirror at Theater for the New City in New York on Saturday, September 15, 2018 @ 8:00pm to write this review.
+Andrew Andrews attended Girl Inside the Mirror at Theater for the New City in Manhattan on Saturday, September 15, 2018 @ 8:00pm to write this review.